Jānis Joņevs

-Latvian writer Jānis Joņevs 2023 at filmclub Xenix, Zurich.

 Jānis Joņevs (born 21 March 1980 in Jelgava) is a Latvian writer, copywriter and translator from French.
 After studying at the local Gymnasium in Jelgava, he went to Riga for his higher education and earned a Master's degree from the Latvian Academy of Culture.
 Joņevs is best known for his debut novel Doom 94 (Jelgava 94) which was a bestseller upon its release in 2013.
 The book later won the European Union Prize for Literature.
 It was translated into many languages and made into a feature film.